secretstartups/handbook/paid-time-off/index.html.md

 If you discover that multiple people in your team want to be off at the same time, see what the priorities are, review the impact to the business, and use your best judgement.
 Discuss this with your team so you can manage the time off together.
 It is also a good idea to remind your team to give everyone an early heads-up, if possible, about upcoming vacation plans.

-If as a manager you are notified that your direct report has been incapacitated or unable to submit an OOO request in PTO Ninja and needs to take time off, be it Sick Time or otherwise, please document this information, and relay it to People Ops at `peopleops @gitlab.com` without disclosing private medical information in compliance with privacy laws such as [HIPAA](https://www.hhs.gov/hipaa/for-professionals/index.html) in the US and [GDPR](https://about.gitlab.com/handbook/legal/privacy/privacy-laws.html#gdpr) in the EU.
+If as a manager you are notified that your direct report has been incapacitated or unable to submit an OOO request in PTO by Roots and needs to take time off, be it Sick Time or otherwise, please document this information, and relay it to People Ops at `peopleops @gitlab.com` without disclosing private medical information in compliance with privacy laws such as [HIPAA](https://www.hhs.gov/hipaa/for-professionals/index.html) in the US and [GDPR](https://about.gitlab.com/handbook/legal/privacy/privacy-laws.html#gdpr) in the EU.
 The People Ops team will submit an OOO request on the team member's behalf and mark the reason as `Per Manager Name`, and save the email thread in the team member's `Sickness` folder in BambooHR.
 This documentation will be unshared and will not contain any personal medical information.

-### Instructions for People Ops and Total Rewards to Update PTO Ninja Events
+### Instructions for People Ops and Total Rewards to Update PTO by Roots Events

 If a OOO event is in progress:

-1. People Specialist: In the PTO Ninja app in Slack, in the Home tab, select the `override` option in Admin Tools and type the name of the team member you need to perform the override for.
+1. People Specialist: In the PTO by Roots app in Slack, in the Home tab, select the `override` option in Admin Tools and type the name of the team member you need to perform the override for.
 1. People Specialist: Select the team member's name and find the OOO event in their history.
 1. People Specialist: Edit said entry.
 1. Total Rewards: No tasks are needed in BambooHR.